Hello parents and guardians of incoming students! We are so excited that your student will be joining our residential community!

 - New residents will receive their specific move in dates and times via email during the summer.

 - Due to security concerns, we cannot allow residents to move in prior to this date and time, unless they are participating in a pre-orientation program or athletic team.
 These students must have permission from the program supervisor or athletic coach, who will tell Residence Life the date that their students may move in.

 - All freshmen students must have a 19 meal plan.

-- Transfer and upperclassmen students may have the minimum meal plan allowed for their residence hall.
+- Transfer and upperclassmen students may have at least the minimum meal plan allowed for their residence hall.

 - Meal plans are automatically assigned when students sign up for housing - they do not need to take any additional steps to choose their meal plan.

 The housing selection process for incoming students will begin in May.
 At that time, new students will be able to fill out profile information and start searching for roommates.
 After the last summer orientation, students will be able to choose a room.
 Information will be emailed to students at their Roanoke email account when it becomes available.